 The dividends declared and the accretion on discount on our outstanding preferred stock will reduce the net income available to common stockholders and our earnings per common share.
+Our outstanding preferred stock is perpetual and currently bears a dividend rate of 5% per annum.
+If we do not redeem or otherwise retire our preferred stock, this dividend rate increases to 9% per annum commencing in December 2013.
 Our outstanding preferred stock will also receive preferential treatment in the event of our liquidation, dissolution, or winding up.
 Additionally, the ownership interest of the existing holders of our common stock will be diluted to the extent the Warrant is exercised.
-The 1,846,374 shares of common stock underlying the Warrant represent approximately 2.3% of the shares of our common stock outstanding as of December 31, 2010 (including the shares issuable upon exercise of the Warrant in total shares outstanding).
-Although the U.S. Treasury has agreed not to vote any of the shares of common stock it receives upon exercise of the Warrant, a transferee of any portion of the Warrant or of any shares of common stock under our stock option plans are exercised, holders of our common stock will incur additional dilution.
+The 1,846,374 shares of common stock underlying the Warrant represent approximately 2.3% of the shares of our common stock outstanding as of December 31, 2011 (including the shares issuable upon exercise of the Warrant in total shares outstanding).
+Although the U.S. Treasury has agreed not to vote any of the shares of common stock it receives upon exercise of the Warrant, a transferee of any portion of the Warrant or of any shares of common stock acquired upon exercise of the Warrant is not bound by this restriction.
+In addition, to the extent options to purchase common stock under our stock option plans are exercised, holders of our common stock will incur additional dilution.